 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Adult Education and Literacy Temporary Assistance for Needy Families Eligibility
+Subject: Adult Education and Literacy Temporary Assistance for Needy Families Eligibility—Update

 PURPOSE:

-To provide Adult Education and Literacy (AEL) grantees with guidance regarding a clarification of acceptable eligibility determinations for Temporary Assistance for Needy Families (TANF)–funded AEL activities, including amendments to the TANF state plan that eliminate participation in the free and reduced-price lunch program under the National School Lunch Program as a qualifier for TANF eligibility.
-Additionally, to add Noncustodial Parents (NCPs) as a target population group to be served with TANF funds.
+The purpose of this updated AEL Letter is to provide Adult Education and Literacy (AEL) grantees with current guidance regarding Temporary Assistance for Needy Families (TANF)–funded AEL activities and eligibility determination.

-This AEL Letter:

-redefines the eligibility requirements for individuals eligible to receive TANF-funded AEL services and adds the definition of “Noncustodial Parents”;

-provides details on allowable expenses for TANF funding; and

-aligns language with TWC Request for Proposals (RFP) 320-18-01.
+This AEL Letter clarifies that AEL grantees no longer are required to document TANF eligibility for individuals seeking AEL services.

 RESCISSION:

-AEL Letter 01-15, Change 1
+AEL Letter 06-18, Change 1, rescinds and replaces AEL Letter 06-18, issued on September 20, 2018.
+Attachment 1 summarizes the substantive revisions made in this change letter.

 BACKGROUND:

-The AEL TANF eligibility guidelines listed in Section 4.1.4 of TWC RFP 320-18-01 outline the overall purpose of TANF-funded AEL activities for needy parents and Noncustodial Parents, including education and workforce training that help participants find employment and support their children.
-Individual TANF eligibility determination, either as a needy parent or a Noncustodial Parent, is required before the parent may participate in these activities.
+The AEL TANF eligibility guidelines listed in Section 4: Eligibility, 4.1.4 Temporary Assistance for Needy Families (TANF), of TWC’s contracts awarded under Request for Proposals (RFP) 320-18-01, Attachment A, outline the purpose of TANF-funded AEL activities for needy parents and noncustodial parents, including information about the:

+provision of education and workforce training activities that help participants find employment and support their children; and

+documentation requirements for TANF eligibility, as outlined in Section 4.2 of TWC’s contracts awarded under RFP 320-18-01.

+Beginning with AEL Program Year 2019 (PY’19), demonstration of TANF eligibility for AEL participants will be accomplished through a TWC data-matching process, which will relieve AEL providers of the responsibility for collecting and maintaining documentation on individual TANF eligibility.

 PROCEDURES: